sgmac/dnscli/README.md

 ### Getting started

 You can manage your records on a daily basis from the CLI, operations such as ```list, delete, create, update and get``` are fully supported.
+The first time you try to run it asks to configure your credentials.
+It will not work until you configure them.

 ```